Skip to Main Content

 They both provide information about the data, ensure your data is understandable, make future analysis and reuse possible, and thus increase the value of your research data.

 It is always easier to create data documentation at the beginning of your research project and update it throughout the research process.
-Good data documentation usually explains:
+Good data documentation usually explains at:

 • research background and design, e.g. investigators, funders, research aims, hypothesis, etc.